zenjob/public-zenjob-backend-technical-challenge-jvm/README.md

 ### Task C
 **AS** a Company
- I want to be able to cancel all shifts booked for a specific talent **AND** if the shifts are cancelled there has to be a new shifts created as a substitute with a new talent
+ I want to be able to cancel all shifts booked for a specific talent **AND** if the shifts are cancelled there has to be new shifts created as substitutes